 Environmental Humanities Minor

-Our environmental humanities minor is focused on the study of ecological issues with humanities methodologies of interpretation, critique, historiography and creative inquiry, and is one of the most dynamic and quickly growing fields in the humanities, with wide applicability for students.
+Environmental humanities—the study of ecological issues with humanities methodologies of interpretation, critique, historiography, and creative inquiry—is one of the most dynamic and quickly growing fields in the humanities, with wide applicability for students.

-In addition to being a crucial field of intellectual inquiry at this historical moment, academic concentrations in the environmental humanities make possible many planetary and community engagements, both as part of experiential learning and as part of post-college careers.
+In addition to being a vital field of intellectual inquiry, academic concentrations in the environmental humanities make possible many planetary and community engagements, both as part of experiential learning and as part of post-college careers.

 Students who want to declare an environmental humanities minor, or who just want to discuss questions about the environmental humanities program should email Professor Leila Nadir at firstname.lastname@example.org.

 The minor in environmental humanities consists of five classes.
 No more than two courses in one's major may be counted toward the minor.
-Students may use up to two courses from the social sciences towards the minor.
-Students may also use no more than one natural science course towards the minor.
+Students can use up to two courses from the social sciences towards the minor.
+Students can also use no more than one natural science course towards the minor.

 Foundational Courses (Minimum Two Courses Required)